 A total hip replacement is a type of surgery.
 It replaces your hip joint with an artificial one.
-It is also called hip arthroplasty.
-Healthcare providers can do these procedures from behind the hip, to the side of the hip, or from in front of the hip.
+It is also called total hip arthroplasty.
+An orthopedic surgeon can do these procedures from behind the hip, to the side of the hip, or from in front of the hip.
 Total hip replacement with anterior approach refers to surgeries done from in front of the hip.
 These surgeries may also be called mini, modified, minimally invasive, or muscle-sparing surgeries.

 Your hip is a ball-and-socket joint.
 Your thighbone (femur) bends inward near the hip.
 The upper end (head) has a round shape.
 The neck is the part that bends inward.
 The shaft is the long straight part.